-Code Outcomes in terms of Effects Examination r Examination methods Knowledge - Student knows and understands: W1 the structure of cell organelles and physiology of the connective, muscular and nervous tissue cells A.W1 oral exam, exam oral exam, exam
+Code Outcomes in terms of Effects Examina Examination methods Knowledge - Student knows and understands: W1 the structure of cell organelles and physiology of the connective, muscular and nervous tissue cells A.W1 oral exam

 W2 metabolic processes at the molecular level, the role of receptors and the transmission of signals to the cell, and the regulation of responses at the cell level.
-A.W4 oral exam, exam W3 the mechanism of neurohormonal regulation, reproduction, cell cycle, aging, changes in the nucleus, cytoplasm and cell membrane during the aging process; the duration, course and mechanism of programmed cell death.
-Effects of harmful factors on the cell A.W9 oral exam, exam Skills - 9 Student can: U1 Recognize in images from an optical microscope cellular organelles, cells of muscle and nerve tissue, make their description, interpret their structure and the relationship between their structure and activity A.U8 oral exam
+A.W4 oral exam W3 the mechanism of neurohormonal regulation, reproduction, cell cycle, aging, changes in the nucleus, cytoplasm and cell membrane during the aging process; the duration, course and mechanism of programmed cell death.
+Effects of harmful factors on the cell A.W9 oral exam Skills - Student can: U1 Recognize in images from an optical microscope cellular organelles, cells of muscle and nerve tissue, make their description, interpret their structure and the relationship between their structure and activity A.U8 oral exam, presentation

 No. Course content Activities 1.
-Cell - definition, differences in cell structure and single cell organisms: eukarya, prokaryota, fungi, archeozoa 1 h Cell membranes (structure, membrane permeability, transport of ions and molecules, active transport, endocytosis 1h Cell nucleus (structure, DNA, mRNA synthesis and maturation, rRNA, DNA replication, genetic engineering) 1h.
+Cell - definition, differences in cell structure and single cell organisms: eukarya, prokaryota, fungi, archeozoa 1h Cell membranes (structure, membrane permeability, transport of ions and molecules, active transport, endocytosis and it' types)- 1h Cell nucleus (structure, molecular basis for transcriptional chromatin activation, gene structure, mRNA synthesis and maturation, and rRNA, DNA replication, genetic engineering).
+1h.
 RNA (RNA types, function, metabolism, DNA, translocation, splicing, microRNA, RNA interference) 1h.
 Golgi's complex - formation, disaggregation and role.
 Biosynthesis of proteins.
-Lysosomes and peroxisomes 2h Receptors and signal transduction (membrane receptors - ion channel receptors, G protein receptors, adenyl cyclase signaling, activation of membrane phospholipases and tyrosine kinases, intracellular receptors, regulation of receptor responses) 1h Cell cycle.
-Regulation and cell division 1h Cytoskeleton.
-Structures dependent on motor proteins 1h Synthesis of extracellular matrix of connective tissue - its biological properties1h Polarization and depolarization of cell membrane (impulse transduction, structure and function of synapses, role in muscle cell function)1h Cellular differentiation (determination, modulation, metaplasia, cell interactions in the differentiation process, regulation of the differentiation process) 2h Aging and cell death.
-Changes in the nucleus, cytoplasm and cell membrane during aging.
-Necrosis and programmed cell death (apoptosis)2h lecture
+Lysosomes and peroxisomes 1h Receptors and signal transduction (membrane receptors - ionic channel receptors, G protein activation receptors, adenyl cyclase signaling, activation of membrane phospholipases and tyrosine kinesins, intracellular receptors, regulation of receptor responses).
+Structure of the basement membrane 2h Cytoskeleton.
+Structures dependent on motor proteins 1h Synthesis of extracellular matrix of connective tissue - its biological properties 1h Polarization and depolarization of cell membrane (impulse transduction, structure and function of synapses, role in muscle cell function) - 1h Cellular differentiation (invariance of the genome, determination, modulation, metaplasia, cell interactions in the differentiation process, regulation of the differentiation process)- 2h Aging and cell death.
+Changes in the nucleus, cytoplasm and cell membrane during aging; Necrosis and programmed cell death (apoptosis), duration, course and mechanism of programmed cell death (apoptosis).
+The action of harmful factors on the cell 2h Basics of immunology: Innate and adaptive, cell mediated and humoral immunity 1h lecture

-1-2.
+2. 1.
 The nucleus and nucleolus.
 Analysis of cells nuclei from photos and histological specimens.
-Cell organellae.
-Structure and function of the endoplasmic reticulum, Golgi complex and lysosomes2h 2.
-3-4.
-Biological membranes.
+Cell Organelle.
+Structure and function of the endoplasmic reticulum, Golgi complex and lysosomes2h Biological membranes.
 The structure and function of Golgi's apparatus and lysosomes.
 Exocytosis, endocytosis, receptor endocytosis and transcytosis.
-Experiment with membrane fluidity2h 5-6.
+Experiment with membrane fluidity2h 3.
 Cytoskeleton and intercellular connections.
-Mitochondria - structure and function. of a preparation exhibiting mitochondrial activity2h 7-8.
+Mitochondria - structure and function. of a preparation exhibiting mitochondrial activity -2h 4.
 Cytophysiology of connective tissue cells.
 The phenomenon of synthesis of intercellular substance and the role of its components in tissue transformation processes.
-Cell microscopic observation2h 9-10.
+Movement in the cell - microscopic observation2h 5.
 Cytophysiology of muscle tissue.
 Muscular contraction and hypertrophy.
-The role of MyoD in the process of differentiating muscle cells2h 11-12.
+The role of MyoD in the process of differentiating muscle cells2h 6.
 Cytophysiology of nerve and glial cells.
 Mechanism of conduction of stimuli.
-Synapse and secretion by synapse2h 13-15.
+Synapse and secretion by synapse2h 7.
+Cell cyclo (mitotic moiotic) Interphase.
+G1 S. G2 phase Enters the cell cyclo laboratory classes 7.
 Cell cycle (mitotic, meiotic).
-Interphase - G1, S, G2 phase.
-Isolation of an oocyte from the ovary 3h laboratory classes
+Interphase - G1, S, G2 phase Enters the cell cycle.
+Cell cycle regulation.
+Isolation of an oocyte from the ovary.
+3h